-November 2, 2016 — Investigators recently unveiled clinical data from the independent BIO-RESORT study, representing the first all-comers analysis to compare the safety and efficacy of biodegradable polymer stents (BP-DES) to the durable polymer Resolute Integrity drug-eluting stent (DP-DES) from Medtronic.
+November 2, 2016 — Investigators recently unveiled clinical data from the independent BIO-RESORT study, representing the first all-comers analysis to compare the safety and efficacy of biodegradable polymer drug-eluting stents (BP-DES), using the Boston Scientific Synergy and Biotronik Orsiro, to a durable polymer Resolute Integrity drug-eluting stent (DP-DES) from Medtronic.
 At one year, patients with coronary artery disease who were treated with a biodegradable polymer stent showed no clinical benefits over patients treated with Resolute Integrity.

 The results were presented during a Late-Breaking Clinical Trial session at the Transcatheter Cardiovascular Therapeutics (TCT) annual meeting, Oct.
 29-Nov.
 3 in Washington, D.C., and simultaneously published in The Lancet.

-As the authors write in The Lancet manuscript, "Neither of these [biodegradable] stents have [previously] been compared with the new-generation thin-strut durable polymer zotarolimus-eluting stent (Medtronic's Resolute Integrity) — an established device with excellent clinical outcomes."
+As the authors write in The Lancet manuscript, "Neither of these [biodegradable] stents have [previously] been compared with the new-generation thin-strut durable polymer zotarolimus-eluting stent (Resolute Integrity) — an established device with excellent clinical outcomes."

-In the BIO-RESORT study, the primary composite endpoint of target vessel failure at one-year showed no statistically significant difference in outcomes for the Resolute Integrity DP-DES treated group (N=1,173) at 5.4 percent compared to 4.7 percent with the Boston Scientific Synergy BP-DES (N=1,172) arm and 4.7 percent with the Biotronik Orsiro (N=1,169) BP-DES am (difference of 0.7 percent; p=0.45 for Synergy and p=0.46 for Orsiro).
+In the BIO-RESORT study, the primary composite endpoint of target vessel failure at one-year showed no statistically significant difference in outcomes for the Resolute Integrity DP-DES treated group (N=1173) at 5.4 percent compared to 4.7 percent with the Synergy BP-DES (N=1172) arm and 4.7 percent with the Orsiro (N=1169) BP-DES am (difference of 0.7 percent; p=0.45 for Boston Scientific Synergy and p=0.46 for Biotronik Orsiro).
 The one-year outcomes also found no statistically significant difference in stent thrombosis between Resolute Integrity and the BP-DES groups (difference of 0.1 percent; p=0.77).

 The Resolute Integrity DES features Continuous Sinusoid Technology, which provides excellent deliverability and conformability to the vessel wall, according to Medtronic.
 The durable polymer used with the Resolute Integrity DES, called BioLinx, was specifically designed for DES use.
 BioLinx is non-inflammatory and non-thrombogenic, which allows for rapid and complete endothelial healing, while minimizing the risk of stent thrombosis.
 Long-term performance of BioLinx in over 16,000 patients studied in the RESOLUTE clinical program, demonstrated low stent thrombosis in real-world patients through five years, as well as a low risk for stent thrombosis with interruption or discontinuation of dual antiplatelet therapy (DAPT) after one month.
 The Resolute Integrity stent offers a treatment option with a proven long-term safety and efficacy profile that is yet to be established for new DES designs with biodegradable polymers, according to the company.